olliejday/portfolio-website/README.md

 # TODO

-* Index try have not everything absolute (eg. on top part) so that it pushes other content down
+* Font sizing on index page
-* Graphql  post content on front page
+* Link up index page
-* Style offset cards for posts on index page
+* About page
 * Article page
 * Style and link up nav bar (with scrollTo, scroll to ref?)
 * Favicons, metadata etc (don't want all from old portfolio but maybe some?)